Edmeral/Edmeral.github.io/_posts/2015-01-03-raspberry-pi-arduino-weather-station.md

 $ touch server.js
 ```

-The [node-dht-sensor](https://github.com/momenso/node-dht-sensor) package we're going to be using needs the [BCM 2835](http://www.airspayce.com/mikem/bcm2835/) library to be installed in the Raspberry Pi to work properly:
+The [node-dht-sensor](https://github.com/momenso/node-dht-sensor) package we're going to be using needs the [BCM 2835](http://www.airspayce.com/mikem/bcm2835/) library to be installed to work properly:

 ```sh
 # Getting the latest version of the library,